 If you've just started your job and need to file a short-term disability insurance claim, check the terms of your policy to see whether your coverage has started yet.
 Many plans require that you've worked a certain amount of time (six months is common) before coverage begins.
 And most employers require that you exhaust your paid sick leave before you can draw any STD benefits.

+Pregnancy.
 Pregnant women are generally eligible for short-term disability benefits for a few weeks to several months, covering the end stages of pregnancy and a period of recovery after delivery.
 But for employer-purchased or private STD policies, coverage typically can't begin until nine months after your policy goes into effect (because of the pre-existing condition rule).

 If your initial claim for STD benefits is denied, you should seriously consider filing an appeal, either on your own or with the help of an attorney.
 The instructions and deadlines for appealing your denial are usually contained in your denial letter, along with an explanation of why your claim was denied.